tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_node_pool.html.markdown

 * `cluster_id` - (Required, ForceNew) ID of the cluster.
 * `max_size` - (Required) Maximum number of node.
 * `min_size` - (Required) Minimum number of node.
-* `name` - (Required, ForceNew) Name of the node pool.
+* `name` - (Required) Name of the node pool.
 The name does not exceed 25 characters, and only supports Chinese, English, numbers, underscores, separators (`-`) and decimal points.
 * `vpc_id` - (Required, ForceNew) ID of VPC network.
 * `default_cooldown` - (Optional) Seconds of scaling group cool down.
 Default value is `300`.
 * `delete_keep_instance` - (Optional) Indicate to keep the CVM instance when delete the node pool.
 Default is `true`.